divergentdave/draft-dcook-ppm-dap-interop-test-design/draft-dcook-ppm-dap-interop-test-design.md

 # Implementation Status

 This document has not yet been implemented at time of writing.
-There are two open source DAP-PPM implementations, [Janus](https://github.com/divviup/janus) from Divvi Up and [Daphne](https://github.com/cloudflare/daphne) from Cloudflare Research, which could be extended with this testing interface.
+There are two open source DAP-PPM implementations, [Janus] from Divvi Up and [Daphne] from Cloudflare Research, which could be extended with this testing interface.

-The TypeScript [divviup-ts](https://github.com/divviup/divviup-ts) library could readily be turned into a client-only test participant.
+The TypeScript [divviup-ts] library could readily be turned into a client-only test participant.

-Both divviup-ts and the [VDAF proof of concept implementation](https://github.com/cfrg/draft-irtf-cfrg-vdaf/tree/main/poc) could be used as the VDAF core of a non-production DAP-PPM implementation, to provide diversity of VDAF implementations in interoperation tests.
+Both divviup-ts and the VDAF proof of concept implementation [VDAF-POC] could be used as the VDAF core of a non-production DAP-PPM implementation, to provide diversity of VDAF implementations in interoperation tests.

 Additional DAP-PPM implementations would be warmly welcomed.